Board of Commissioners

 After leaving the financial sector, he became involved in commercial development and residential construction.
-In 2005, Barker returned to banking as president and CEO of Providence Bank, positions he currently holds.
+In 2005, Barker returned to banking as president and CEO of Providence Bank but has since retired.

 Butch Holland is a partner with Bunch & Company, LLP in Rocky Mount.
 He is a graduate of UNC-CH, with a Bachelor of Arts in Business Administration and is a Certified Public Accountant.

 Holland currently serves on the boards of Branch Bank & Trust, the Rocky Mount Community Foundation, and Northeastern Entrepreneurial Roundtable (NEER).
 His firm is a charter member of NEER, an organization that works to attract small businesses to our area, and Carolinas Gateway Partnership, which was formed to promote general economic development in our area.

 “Nash UNC Health Care is a very important asset to our community in many ways and I look forward to contributing to its growth and success,” Holland stated.

 Holland was born in Nashville, NC.
 He and his wife, Marilyn, have two children and attend First Baptist Church in Rocky Mount.